SALS-App/Docs/src/player/guide/closing-remarks.md

 # Closing Marks

-If you're a player, that's everything you need to know for know.
+If you're a player, that's everything you need to know for now.

 Enough reading for now, go play some ArmA!